Never Entertain Negativity

 Photo by Jay Castor

-It’s a stiff requirement: to shield our mind from negative thoughts at all times and in all places.
-Why this teaching from the Bal Shem Tov?
+It’s a stiff requirement by the Bal Shem Tov: to shield our mind from negative thoughts at all times and in all places.
+Why is it so important?
 Because it is in our thought that we are tempted to bow down to a seeming power or presence apart from G-d.

 This darkness of thought obscures our conscious at-one-ment with the Divine.
 Without enlightened thought, there is no practical enlightenment.